Alphonce-coder/Bahari-Mezani/README.md

 # System Design for Bahari Mezani

 ## 1. Architecture
-The project follows a **React-based Single Page Application (SPA)** architecture.
+The project follows a **React Application ** architecture.
 Below is the proposed architecture:

 - **Frontend**: React.js with React Router for navigation and TailwindCSS for styling.
 - **Backend**: Supabase for backend services (authentication, database, and APIs).